zammad/zammad-user-documentation/extras/ai-features.rst

 Introduction
 ------------

 Zammad offers AI-powered features to help you manage support tickets more efficiently.

 .. note:: The AI features have to be configured and activated by your administrator.
-If you can't see it, it is not configured.
-More information about how to configure and activate it can be found in the :admin-docs:`AI section </ai/provider.html>` of the admin documentation.
+If you can't see these features, they are not configured.
+More information about how to configure and activate them can be found in the :admin-docs:`AI section </ai/provider.html>` of the admin documentation.

 Many AI features in Zammad include a feedback mechanism.
 If you notice issues or are unsatisfied with the results, please use the feedback option to let your Zammad admin know.
-You can like (thumb up) or dislike (thumb down) the AI generated content.
+You can like (thumbs up) or dislike (thumbs down) the AI-generated content.
 The dislike option allows you to leave an optional comment.

 .. warning::
    Always double-check the AI responses.
 Although the features were developed